 All Japanese kids are taught the art of origami in elementary (primary) school.
-It’s not something children learn in South Africa, but as a little boy, B got hold of his grandfather’s origami book and mastered the art of folding a moving crane, it’s a neat little party trick that impresses even the Japanese.
+It’s not something children learn in South Africa as a rule, but as a little boy, B got hold of his grandfather’s origami book and mastered the art of folding a moving crane.
+It’s a neat little party trick that impresses even his Japanese colleagues and friends.
 His crane is amazing, but his way is not easy to copy and I couldn’t even follow him step by step!

-I’m not a foodie and I cook because I have to, not for fun.
+I’m not a foodie.
+I cook because I have to, not for fun.
 But I love love love eating, unfortunately for my waistline.
-Although, if I eat the Japanese way, I’d probably not have the ever-expanding problem!
+Although, if I eat the Japanese way, I’d probably not have this ever-expanding problem!

 Even for people like me, who are not into cooking, this Tokyo culture experience is unmissable.
 Together we prepared Sanuki udon noodles with medium flour, fish and beef sushi, and tempura vegetables from scratch in a fun way that even kids will enjoy.
-It’s so easy and uncomplicated to make all these things that I thoroughly enjoyed myself.
+It’s so easy and uncomplicated to make all these things that I thoroughly enjoyed myself without feeling overwhelmed.

 For those, like me, who don’t know much about sushi, it’s good to know the difference between sushi and sashimi.
 Sashimi is raw fish only while sushi is vinegared rice served with vegetables and fish.
 The surprise was how the rice is vinegared.
 Nigiri is just raw fish on top of rice without seaweed while Maki is layers of fish, veggies and rice wrapped in seaweed.

-The women in my family have been kneading doe with their fists to bake ‘vetkoek’ or bread for centuries.
-Imagine my surprise when I was told to step on the udon doe, laid out in a plastic bag on the floor, and to dance on it.
+The women in my family have been kneading dough with their fists to bake ‘vetkoek’ or bread for centuries.
+Imagine my surprise when I was told to step on the udon dough laid out in a plastic bag on the floor and to dance on it.
 With my feet!
-I was expecting a traditional Japanese tune to fill the room next, but instead found myself wholeheartedly dancing on the noodle doe to YMCA!
-But think about it.
-Kneading doe by stepping on it is so much easier than using your upper body strength, arms and wrists.
+I was expecting a traditional hōgaku tune to fill the room next, but instead found myself wholeheartedly dancing on the noodle dough to YMCA!
+But think about it, kneading dough by stepping on it is so much easier than using your upper body strength, arms and wrists.
 Why didn’t we think of that?